open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

         - set(status.code, STATUS_CODE_OK) where attributes["http.request.status_code"] == 400
 ```

-You can also use the span processor to modify the span name based on its
+You can also use the transform processor to modify the span name based on its
 attributes or extract span attributes from the span name.
 For examples, see
 `span processor` test data
 [config.yaml](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/transformprocessor/testdata/config.yaml)